 Driving with your tachometer pointer in the red zone may damage the engine.

 Battery voltage gauge

 Indicates battery voltage.
-If the pointer moves and stays outside the normal operating range (as indicated), have the vehicle's electrical system checked as soon as possible.
+If the pointer moves and stays outside the normal operating range (as indicated by the arrows), have the vehicle's electrical system checked as soon as possible.

 Engine oil pressure gauge